The-code-giant/llm-optimizer/memory/techstack.md

 ## 1. Technology Summary

-The recommended technology stack adopts a modern, service-oriented approach suitable for a SaaS product focused on data processing, AI integration, and a user-friendly interface.
-It comprises a lightweight client-side JavaScript tracker, a robust Python backend for data ingestion and AI processing, a reliable PostgreSQL database for structured data, and a responsive React frontend for the user dashboard.
-Deployment will leverage Docker containers on a major cloud provider, managed via a service for scalability and ease of operations.
+The recommended technology stack adopts a modern approach suitable for a SaaS product focused on data processing, AI integration, and a user-friendly interface.
+It comprises a lightweight client-side JavaScript tracker, a robust TypeScript/Node.js backend for data ingestion and AI processing, a reliable PostgreSQL database for structured data, and a responsive Next.js frontend for the user dashboard.
+Deployment uses direct processes (no Docker) with Neon serverless PostgreSQL and an external Redis instance.

 ## 2. Frontend Recommendations